AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 *documentation*:

 ```
 An effect that mixes audio streams using a coefficient matrix.
+The matrix maps output stream names
+to a dict of input stream names and their mix coefficients.
 Output keys SHOULD use
+StreamInfo.Identifier values (e.g. stereo_left, stereo_right) where applicable; they correspond to
+the keys that will appear in the downstream available_streams map after mixing.
+Input keys identify
-StreamInfo.Identifier values (e.g. left, right).
-Input keys identify source streams and SHOULD match
- keys in the upstream available_streams map.
+source streams and SHOULD match keys in the upstream available_streams map.
 ```

 parameters:
 - *effect_name*:
 - *enabled*: If true, the Effect is applied.
 If false, the Effect is omitted.
 - *matrix*: Output-keyed mixing matrix (output_name -> {input_name -> coefficient}).
-Output keys SHOULD be StreamInfo.Identifier values; input keys SHOULD match keys in the upstream available_streams map.
+Output keys SHOULD use StreamInfo.Identifier values where applicable; input keys SHOULD match keys in the upstream available_streams map.
 - *metadata*:
 - *name*: